justynapt/geneticimprovementofsoftware.github.io/index.md

 ### **Studentships**

-We encourage authors to submit early and in-progress work.
+We encourage authors to submit early and in-progress work to the 6th International Workshop on Genetic Improvement  @[ICSE 2019](http://2019.icse-conferences.org).
 The workshop emphasises interaction and discussion. **We are able to provide financial support for up to 5 students who have their paper accepted at the workshop.**

 ### **Keynote speaker**

 We are pleased to announce that this year's Workshop on Genetic Improvement Keynote presentation will be given by [Nadia Alshahwan](http://geneticimprovementofsoftware.com/keynote.html) from Facebook, who is part of the Sapienz automated testing team.

-# Upcoming Events

-## The 6th International Workshop on Genetic Improvement @[ICSE 2019](http://2019.icse-conferences.org)
+### The 6th International Workshop on Genetic Improvement @[ICSE 2019](http://2019.icse-conferences.org)

 ![](./icse2019.jpg)